 Chicago's Food Trucks

-The Chicago culinary scene includes tasty food trucks serving everything from sandwiches to tacos to gourmet mac and cheese.
+The unique Chicago culinary scene includes tasty food trucks serving everything from sandwiches to tacos to gourmet mac and cheese.
 Although far from conventional, Chicago's food trucks are a quick and easy way to dine on delicious food.

 Pullman Historic District